 Now I’m the first to admit I like a few cocktails from time to time.
 “Whiskey, wine or beer will do, while you’re at it bartender I will have a vodka too” is one my favorite drinking slogans.
 When I was younger, the more the better.
 In my advancing years, I have found moderation to be my second best friend (right after Mrs. DD).

 However, I always like the hangover prevention methods I read about.
 Drink plenty of water, don’t mix different types of alcohol, take two aspirin before you go to bed, get plenty of rest the night before imbibing, drink on a full stomach, etc. etc. Some of them actually work pretty well.

 WHERE AM I GOING WITH THIS?

 1) Asset Allocation

-Your asset allocation will play a large role in determining your overall losses in the next bear market.
+Your investment diversification across asset classes will play a large role in determining your overall losses in the next bear market.
 Make sure you are comfortable with the risks you are taking.

-Asset allocation plays a large role in investment risk.
+Your allocation to different asset types plays a large role in investment risk.
 So a little moderation goes a long way, know your asset allocation and make sure it’s consistent with your risk tolerance.

 2) Stay Diversified

 The last bear market was partially brought on by the financial crisis.
 Some investments declined more than others.
 Banks, financial institutions, mortgage REITs just to name a few were absolutely crushed.
-I owned some, but they were part of diversified selection of stocks and bonds that limited the overall damage to our net worth.
+I owned some, but they were part of a diversified selection of stocks and bonds that limited the overall damage to our net worth.